 14. Almost 75% of customers who attempted to purchase insurance online reported problems.
 Though many insurance providers offer online purchase options, consumers often have difficulty navigating them and getting the help they need (Source: Accenture).

-15. Calls will influence $1 trillion in US consumer spending this year.
+15. Calls will influence over $1 trillion in US consumer spending this year.
 In our mobile-first world, calls are often the most convenient way for customers to convert (Source: BIA/Kelsey).

 17. Callers convert 30% faster than web leads.
 Calls provide a more immediate return on your marketing investment (Source: Forrester).